madebykind/madebykind-v3/content/work/unesco.md

 # Content
 heading: Ensuring access to education for millions of children
 preheading: Global user-centred discovery and website design for UNESCO.
-intro: UNESCO, the United Nations Educational, Scientific and Cultural Organisation, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
-Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.
+intro: UNESCO promotes peace and security through international cooperation in education, sciences, culture, communication and information.
+Their Education in Emergencies (EiE) project is a five-year initiative collecting data and insights from countries experiencing crisis, whether natural disasters or conflict, with the goal of identifying best practice and helping governments and practitioners respond faster and more effectively in the future.
 why:
   text: The impact of education being disrupted by emergencies lasts a lifetime.
 We believe every child deserves the chance to learn, no matter the circumstances.
   person: michelle
 impact:
-  text: The platform brought the EiE’s data and insights into one place, allowing UNESCO and it's partner organisations to share vital insights globally and speed up educational recovery in crisis-affected countries.
+  text: For the first time, EiE practitioners, governments and partner organisations around the world can find the data, case studies, tools and best practice they need in one place.
+The platform reduces duplicated effort, accelerates knowledge sharing across borders and supports faster, better-informed responses when education systems come under threat.
   img: images/work-unesco-exam.jpg
   img_alt: School or university student holding pencil writing on paper answer sheet